5araang/order-tracking-indianpost/README.md

 | Encryption | CryptoJS (AES-256) |
 | CLI & NPM Package | Node.js Native HTTPS / FS (Zero Third-Party Deps) |
 | Deployment | Vercel (Serverless Functions) |

 ---

-## ⚖️ Disclaimer

-> [!NOTE]
-> This project (`track-post` and India Post Tracker) is an **unofficial open-source developer tool** created for educational and tracking interoperability purposes.
-> It is **not affiliated with, endorsed by, or connected to** India Post, the Department of Posts, or the Government of India.
-All product names, trademarks, and registered trademarks are the property of their respective owners.

----